-For the elderly, depression can be a common problem.
-They may be lonely, may have lost their loved ones, financial savings could be running low, the absence of caring and supportive communal network, have medical problems, or they expected more than what their loved ones can provide.
+For elderly people, depression can be a common problem and is a form of elderly illness.
+They may be lonely, may have lost their loved ones, financial savings could be running low, the absence of caring and supportive communal networks, have medical problems, or they expected more than what their loved ones can provide.

 Symptoms of Depression in the Elderly